Moths of North Carolina

 Identification

-Adult Markings: This is a distinctive moth with the head, antenna, thorax, and forewing all uniformly coffee-cream colored to darker grayish tan.
+Adult Markings: This is a distinctive moth with the head, antenna, thorax, and forewing all uniformly coffee-cream colored or beige.
 The forewings are narrow and elongated, and held flat when resting.
 The thorax has a tiny black dot at the posterior tip, and the forewing has two elongated dots, one adjoining the inner margin at about one-half the wing length, and a second near the middle of the wing at about four-fifths.
 A fine row of elongated terminal spots are present and best developed in fresh specimens.
 The legs are light brown with a few faint blackish blotches, and the foreleg often has a prominent black tip.

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: The larvae feed on palm fronds and skeletonize the older leaves.
-Females lay clutches of eggs and the larvae feed in groups under webs of silk.
-They live in silken tubes that are covered in frass and usually feed on the lower leaf surface of the leaf, leaving the upper surface intact.
-The tubes are progressively lengthened was the caterpillars grow.
-Large accumulations of frass are often evident that becomes trapped in the overlying webbing.
-Hayden (2018) noted that the larvae often sandwich together the adjacent sections or leaflets of Serenoa repens and other palms and feed on both leaf surfaces.
-The larvae are light tan to light green and have an amber-colored head and thoracic shield (Howard and Abreu, 2007).
+Females lay clutches of eggs and the larvae feed in groups under a web of silk that is packed with frass on the upper surface (Creighton, 1937).
+Beneath the web, they live in silken tubes that are covered in frass, and usually feed on the lower leaf surface of the leaf (sometimes the upper).
+The tubes are progressively lengthened as the larvae grow.
+The web also is expanded as the larvae feed, and large accumulations of frass are often evident that becomes trapped in the overlying webbing.
+Hayden (2018; 2021) noted that the larvae often sandwich together the adjacent sections or leaflets of Serenoa repens and other palms with dense webs of tough silk, then feed on both leaf surfaces.
+However, this is not always the case, so one should not rule out H. sabalella when there are only groups of simple frass tubes on a frond.
 This species will also feed on leaf stems, and can cause the death of an entire frond.
-Pupation takes place in the larval tubes, and there can be as many as five generations per year in Florida.

 Distribution in North Carolina

 Distribution: Homaledra sabalella is found in the southeastern US and the Greater Antilles, including Cuba, Hispaniola, and Puerto Rico (Howard and Abreu (2007).
 This species is common and widespread in Florida.
 The range extends westward along the coast to eastern Texas, and northward along coastal regions of South Carolina to central North Carolina.
 The range may have expanded to some extent since palms have been widely planted as ornamentals in many areas of the Southeast.
-As of 2021, we have records from three counties near the coast.
+As of 2025, we have records from four counties near the coast.

 County Map: Clicking on a county returns the records for the species in that county.